 The Loran Data Channel

 The principal difference between Loran-C and eLoran is the addition of a Loran Data Channel (LDC) by pulse position modulation (PPM) of the eLoran signal.
-There are two main Loran Data Channel techniques in development around the world.
-In Europe there is Eurofix, based on a standardised, balanced tri-state PPM [6] This is the modulation of the last 6 pulses in a station’s 8 pulse group transmission.
-So as well as using the eLoran pulses for Position Navigation and Timing the same pulses can be used to transmit data.
-Such data includes differential-Loran broadcasts, integrity information, transmission authentication, almanac data, and UTC time.
-The US have developed an LDC system called 9th Pulse [5] [7], which is again a pulse position modulation scheme, but it uses an extra pulse added to the end of the transmitted 8-pulse groups.
+There are two main Loran Data Channel techniques in development.
+One is Eurofix, based on a standardised, balanced tri-state PPM [6].
+This is the modulation of the last 6 pulses in a station’s 8 pulse group transmission, so the pulses used for Position, Navigation and Timing can also be used to transmit data.
+The other LDC concept is 9th Pulse [5] [7], which is again a pulse position modulation scheme, using an extra pulse added to the end of the transmitted 8-pulse groups.
 It is also possible to add a 10th and even an 11th pulse to the broadcast as long as there is space in the GRI.
 For maritime services the use of tri-state PPM and Nth Pulse is not mutually exclusive.

 The data channel conveys corrections, warnings, and signal integrity information to the user’s receiver via the Loran transmission.
 The data transmitted may not be needed for all applications but will include at a minimum:

 The identity of the station